 The Legislative Branch —

-The Legislative branch of government has the authority to make laws for the nation and is made up of Congress and government agencies such as the Government of Accountability Office (GAO) and Congressional Budget Office (CBO).
+The Legislative branch of government has the authority to implement laws for the nation.
+The legislative branch consists of Congress and government agencies such as the Government of Accountability Office (GAO) and Congressional Budget Office (CBO).

-Congress is made up of two chambers, the Senate and the House of Representatives.
+Congress is consists of two chambers, the Senate and the House of Representatives.
 This system was created by the Founding Fathers to ensure checks and balances within the legislative branch.
 Also, members of Congress are elected by a direct vote of the people of the state they represent.